Ship Identification Data:

 2025 - Norway

-In early April, Konstantin, Gregor and I left Largs Yacht Haven and sailed along the Scotish west coast, the Inner and Outer Hebrides to Stornoway.
-Due to a water ingress through the bow thruster, we were forced to stop in Stornoway for a two-weeks repair that required to haul-out the yacht.
+In early April, Konstantin, Gregor and I left Largs Yacht Haven and sailed along the Scottish west coast, the Inner and Outer Hebrides to Stornoway.
+Due to a water ingress through the bow thruster installation, we were forced to stop in Stornoway for a two-weeks repair that required to haul-out the yacht.

 From Stornoway, I sailed solo to Kirkwall and Stronsay (Orkneys), Fair Isle, and Lerwick (Shetlands).
 From there, I made the passage to Bergen where I arrived in mid-May.